storyblok/storyblok-create-demo/README.md

 # Getting Started

 1. Signup at https://app.storyblok.com/
-2. Create a new space and retrieve the space preview token under Space -> Settings -> Api Keys
+2. Create a new space and retrieve the space preview token under your space in "Settings -> Access Tokens" menu item
 3. Execute the following commands (use your preview access token when prompted when running the `npx` command):

 ```sh-session